Jegeruo/skyline-tech/README.md

 # skyline-tech
-The Table1 Assignment for Cohort21
+The Table1 Contains Names of all Cohort21 members with their Passcode, Course, Score and Grade represented with colours too.